ulfurinn/gnome-wallpaper-changer/README.md

 ## Usage

 The changer runs as a daemon.
-It has a built-in web server proving the configuration interface.
+It has a built-in web server providing the configuration interface.

 After installation, run: